Using the CLI

 - Use

---organizer_orderto return only organizer-visible items in the exact Organizer UI order for that section or parent, with folder contents nested underchildren. --organizer_orderrequires--sectionor--parentand can be combined with--recursive.- When
+--organizer_orderto return only organizer-visible items in the exact Organizer UI order for that section or parent, with folder contents nested underchildren. --organizer_orderrequires--sectionor--parentand can be combined with--recursive.- In Organizer-order mode,

 --organizer_orderis specified, results includeparent_id,parent_title,depth,index, andcontainer_kindso callers can reconstruct the Organizer tree.
 Flat asset listings do not include these hierarchy fields. - This mode is Organizer-facing, so it does not include figure assets that are contained within idea spaces, like PDF images.